30 Shocking Food Fails That Went Viral on Facebook

 #3

-The idea of what counts as inedible food can vary a lot.
-If you’ve ever talked to a picky eater, you’ll know that even the most loved dishes can suddenly become a problem because of a strange smell or weird texture.
+What counts as inedible food really depends on who you ask.
+Talk to a picky eater and you’ll see — even the most loved dishes can suddenly turn into a “nope” because of a weird smell, strange texture, or just how it looks.

-For example, many people think of strong-smelling cheeses when they hear the word “inedible.”
-Some cheeses from different regions smell like a mix of a barn and something rotten.
-Our brains are wired to avoid those smells because they often signal danger, like spoiled food or worse.
+For a lot of people, strong-smelling cheese is the first thing that comes to mind when they hear the word inedible.
+Some of these cheeses from Europe and other regions have scents that hit like a barn mixed with something rotten.
+And honestly, our brains are kind of wired to avoid those smells since they usually signal danger — like spoiled food.

-Still, not all smelly foods are bad.
-Take Limburger cheese — it might smell awful to some, but many say it tastes amazing once you get past the odor.
-It’s one of those weird food facts that proves how personal taste really is.
+But here’s the funny part — not all smelly foods are bad.
+Take Limburger cheese.
+It might stink so bad that some people can’t even sit near it, but others swear it tastes incredible once you push past the odor.
+It’s one of those classic weird food facts that shows how personal taste really is and how much food psychology plays a role in what we consider edible or not.

 #4